lgss/service-design-manual/service-manual/assisted-digital/assisted-digital-user-research.md

 ##Testing your assisted digital support

 You must test your plan with real assisted digital users when your service is in the early stage of beta.
-You must then continue to test your assisted digital support and gather user insights once your service has moved to GOV.UK.
+You must then continue to test your assisted digital support and gather user insights once your service has moved to LGSS.

 You need to: